ramyamut/MammoFL/README.md

 ## Requirements

+Python >= 3.6 is required.

-Make sure all Python packages are installed:
+Install all necessary Python packages:

 `pip3 install -r requirements.txt`

+Also, ensure that you are running the code on a machine with access to a GPU (cuda).

 ## Running Federated Training